Serpent seed: Christian Identity movement

-Adherents of the white supremacist theology which is known as two-seedline Christian Identity do not believe that the Jews are the chosen people of God because in their view, only white people are the descendants of Adam and hence the chosen people of God.
-According to their belief, members of all other races are descended from Cain and are thus descended from Satan, especially Jews and blacks.
+Adherents of the white supremacist theology which is known as two-seedline Christian Identity do not believe that the Jews are the chosen people of God because in their view, only white people are the descendants of Adam and hence, only white people are the chosen people of God.
+According to their belief, members of all other races (specifically non-white people) are descended from Cain and thus, they are descended from Satan, especially Jews and blacks.
 This belief was popularized by Wesley A. Swift (Church of Jesus Christ–Christian), Conrad Gaard, Dan Gayman (Church of Israel) and William Potter Gale among others.
-The opposing faction is called One-Seedline Christian Identity because its adherents hold the view that all people are descended from Adam, but they believe that only Aryans (meaning Northern Europeans) are God's chosen people.
+The opposing faction is called One-Seedline Christian Identity because adherents of it hold the view that all people are descended from Adam, but they believe that only Aryans (meaning Northern Europeans) are God's chosen people.
 Christian Identity followers "believe that they are in or are about to enter into the time of the Tribulation, a great battle between good and evil in which they will take part."

-Groups which adhere to Christian Identity theology include Aryan Nations, the Christian Defense League, and the Ku Klux Klan.
+Groups which adhere to Christian Identity theology include the Aryan Freedom Network, Aryan Nations, the Christian Defense League, and the Ku Klux Klan.
 In 2000, the Southern Poverty Law Center estimated that there were 50,000 adherents of Christian Identity theology in the United States.